-AOL Inc. (AOL) Senior Vice President David Temkin, who oversaw technology products including mobile software and e-mail, is leaving the Internet portal amid a restructuring of its technology group.
+AOL Inc. (AOL:US) Senior Vice President David Temkin, who oversaw technology products including mobile software and e-mail, is leaving the Internet portal amid a restructuring of its technology group.

 Temkin will depart after the end of the year, the company said yesterday.
 The move comes as AOL shifts from having a dedicated team of mobile engineers to a structure where developers will work within the company’s various media brands, such as Engadget and Moviefone, to build mobile software.